eclab/grains/cascade/README.md

 in the middle of some message, which is normally permitted by MIDI but which is too complex for Cascade's trivial parser.
 Most DAWs don't do it, but it might happen.

+Cascade comes with a "song.h" file which is my submission to AETHERWAVES vol 7.
+It's too big to fit on GRAINS, but works well on the Arduino Nano Every.

 ## Using Dave and Seq